bigdata-i523/hid209/experiment/README.md

 This program used to read notebook.md files, extract date information from them and write to yaml files.
 It also has the ability to check whether there is a missing section and whether a student has missed any residential class.

-# How to use the script
+# How to run the program

 ```
 Make sure that all notebook.md files are in the same directory with this script,